pyxel00/stories/README.md

 # stories
-A storage unit for the small stories and scenarios that I create.
+A storage unit for the small stories and scenarios.